-Figure D-46: Regional Units Lacking Complete Plumbing by Tract (2021)
+Figure D-54: Regional Units Lacking Complete Plumbing by Tract (2021)

-Figure D-47: Regional Units Lacking Complete Kitchen by Tract (2021)
+Figure D-55: Regional Units Lacking Complete Kitchen by Tract (2021)

-Figure D-48: Regional Age of Housing Structures by Tract (2021)
+Figure D-56: Regional Age of Housing Structures by Tract (2021)

-Like the County, there are very small proportions of households lacking complete facilities in Salinas (Table D-37).
+Like the County, there are very small proportions of households lacking complete facilities in Salinas (Table D-38).
 Only 0.1% of households lack complete plumbing facilities and 0.6% lack complete kitchen facilities.
 Renters are slightly more likely to lack complete plumbing facilities, while owners are more likely to lack complete kitchen facilities.
 There are no tracts in Salinas where more than 2% of households lack complete plumbing facilities.
-Households lacking complete kitchen facilities, shown in Figure D-50, comprise more than 2% of the population in only two tracts.
-Approximately 6% of households lack complete kitchen facilities in tract 6.03 in the northern section of the City, and 4.3% of households lack complete kitchen facilities in tract 13 in the Downtown neighborhood.
-As discussed previously, this neighborhood is primarily renters with larger populations of cost burdened owners and LMI households (see Figure D-14, Figure D-41, and Figure D-43)
+Households lacking complete kitchen facilities, shown in Figure D-58, comprise more than 2% of the population in only two tracts.
+Approximately 6% of households lack complete kitchen facilities in tract 106.03 in the northern section of the City, and 4.3% of households lack complete kitchen facilities in tract 13 in the Downtown neighborhood.
+As discussed previously, the Downtown neighborhood is primarily renters with larger populations of cost burdened owners and LMI households (see Figure D-14, Figure D-49, and Figure D-51).
+According to the 2017-2021 ACS, tract 13 (Downtown) has the largest share of multifamily housing developments with 20 or more units compared to other Salinas tracts.
+Approximately one third of housing units in the Downtown tract are in large multifamily structures with 20 or more units.
+This tract also has the largest share of studio units (no bedroom) compared to the remaining Salinas tract, comprising 17.4% of all housing units in this tract.
+Studio apartments are more likely to lack complete kitchen facilities compared to other housing types.